Southeast District - Valley Falls School

 Click for full size.

-The first sawmill at Valley Falls was in operation in 1740.
-Over the years there were a succession of mills at this location producing flaxseed oil and cotton until the last mill was destroyed by fire in 1877.
+There was, however, a small population in this area.
+The first sawmill at Valley Falls was in operation in 1740 as was the Allis Mills.
+Over the years there were a succession of mills in this section of town producing grist, flaxseed oil and cotton until the last mill was destroyed by fire in 1877.
+Otherwise the population was made up of farm families.

 The maps indicate the school was at a slight bend in Bolton Road.
-The east side of Bolton Road is steep, part of the eastern wall of Railroad Brook, not a good location for a school near the road.
-Is there anything at that location that would indicate the possibility of a school there?
-Indeed there is a flat spot at that bend in the road at 534 Bolton Road.
+The east side of Bolton Road is steep, part of the eastern wall of Railroad Brook, not a great location for a school near the road.
+There is a flat spot at the bend in the road at 534 Bolton Road.
 It appears gravel may have been removed from the hillside, perhaps to build or shore up Bolton Road.
 It left a level lot large enough for a small school.
 There are a number of stones on the lot, but nothing that would prove a school was there.
-The trees present are secondary growth, none likely older than 1880.
+The trees present today are secondary growth, none likely older than 1880.

 |Possible schoolhouse design similar to|